 Whether you have a small driveway or a large parking lot, your pavement is a significant investment.
 Having seal coating applied to your asphalt surface goes a long way in protecting that investment by extending your pavement’s life.
 Regular seal coating will combat the detrimental effects of oil and gasoline, aging, UV damage, and water.

 What is Sealcoating?

-As a part of a comprehensive maintenance plan including crack filling and patching, seal coating will help your parking lot or driveway maintain an appearance of being near brand-new.
+As a part of a comprehensive maintenance plan including crack filling and patching, sealcoating will help your parking lot or driveway maintain a like-new aesthetic.
 An appealing parking lot or driveway does wonders for improving the curb appeal of your home or business.
-It will contribute to maintaining a darker color that will make your striping, curbing, and landscaping stands out in your neighborhood.
-Having pavement that looks good will make your home or business more appealing, increasing its overall value as well of your property investment.
+It will contribute to keeping a darker color that will make your striping, curbing, and landscaping stand out in your neighborhood.
+Having pavement that looks good will make your home or business more appealing, increasing its overall value.

 Seal Coating F.A.Q.